xinyanh4701/apcsa-writeups/10-recursion.md

 ## Concept: Recursion (UNIT 10)

 ### Context
 In this unit, we are learning about recursion.
-In short, recursion involves with a method inside a method.
-Recursion can be coded in loops but, it is more mainstream to see recursion in a method inside of a method.
+In short, recursion involves a method within a method.
+Recursion can be coded in loops, but it is more mainstream to see recursion in a method inside of a method.

 ### Challenges